Bible at a glance

 Around A.D.
 1227, Englishman Stephen Langton developed the 1,189 chapter divisions used today by every Bible publisher I know of.
 More than two hundred years late, the 929 chapters in the Old Testament were divided into verses by a Jewish rabbi.
 Robert Estienne divided the 260 chapters of the New Testament books into numbered verses in 1555 A.D.

 Unlike most other printed books where chapters run several pages, the average Bible chapter is about one page long.
-That's because there are 1189 total chapters in the Bible and the average printed Bible in normal font size and apart from study helps, maps, concordances, and so on runs about 1,200 pages.
+That ratio of one chapter to a page can be used because there are 1189 total chapters in the Bible and the average printed Bible in normal font size and apart from study helps, maps, concordances, and so on runs about 1,200 pages.

 Longest and shortest chapters